Blackburn is a Town in the county of Lancashire.

 The area around Blackburn boasts some of the best country parks including Yarrow Valley Country Park, Worden Park, Cuerden Valley Country Park, Witton Country Park, Beacon Fell, Langroyd Country Park, and Wyre Estuary Country Park.

-Nature Reserves to visit near Blackburn include Top Lodge, Longworth Clough, Leighton Moss, Brockholes Nature Reserve, Ball Grove Park, Upper Ball Grove Lodge, and Mere Sands Wood.
+The area around Blackburn boasts some of the best nature reserves including Top Lodge, Longworth Clough, Leighton Moss, Brockholes Nature Reserve, Ball Grove Park, Upper Ball Grove Lodge, and Mere Sands Wood.

 The area around Blackburn boasts some of the best museums including Ribchester Roman Museum, The British Commercial Vehicle Museum, and Harris Museum - Art Gallery and Library Preston.

-There are a number of limestone pavements near to Blackburn including Warton Crag and Grisedale Wood Limestone Pavement.
+There are a several good limestone pavements in the area around Blackburn like Warton Crag and Grisedale Wood Limestone Pavement.

-Places near Blackburn feature a number of interesting castles including Clitheroe Castle.
+There are a number of castles near to Blackburn including Clitheroe Castle.

 Blackburn History